ets-labs/python-dependency-injector/docs/catalogs/declarative.rst

 .. literalinclude:: ../../examples/catalogs/declarative.py
    :language: python

+:py:class:`dependency_injector.catalogs.DeclarativeCatalog` has several
-``di.DeclarativeCatalog`` has several features that could be useful for some kind of operations on catalog's providers (please visit API docs for getting full list of feautes - :py:class:`dependency_injector.catalogs.DeclarativeCatalog`):
+features that could be useful for some kind of operations on catalog's providers (please visit API docs for getting full list of feautes - :py:class:`dependency_injector.catalogs.DeclarativeCatalog`):

 Example: